FredVB1/beautiful-prints-python/README.md

 [`generateBeautifulString`](https://github.com/FredVB1/beautiful-prints-python/blob/9df65d6fb5b397b72305d1abff3ef3953e09e556/beautiful_prints.py#L33)
 to get the formatted string and mess around with it:
 ```
+from beautiful_prints import generateBeautifulString

 beautifullyFormatedString = generateBeautifulString(yourNestedData)
 ```
 Output it directly:
 ```
+from beautiful_prints import beautifulPrint

 beautifulPrint(yourNestedData)
 ```
 Both functions have the optional parameters `maxItemsPerLine` and `indent`.
 The former to set the maximum items per